-Abbey Cooks Entertain, Chartering a Fishing Boat in Prince Rupert, crab feast, crabbing, Downton Abbey, Downton Abbey casting news, Downton Abbey Cookbook, Downton Abbey recipes, Dundas Island, get a free copy of Abbey Cooks Entertain, halibut fishing, healthy fish recipes, Hot Spot Charters, make your own panko, Mark Carney, Prince Rupert, Salmon Fishing
+Abbey Cooks Entertain, breaded parmesan halibut, Chartering a Fishing Boat in Prince Rupert, crab feast, crabbing, Downton Abbey, Downton Abbey casting news, Downton Abbey Cookbook, Downton Abbey recipes, Dundas Island, get a free copy of Abbey Cooks Entertain, halibut fishing, healthy fish recipes, keto fish, make your own panko, Mark Carney, Prince Rupert, Salmon Fishing

 Downton Downtime allows us all plenty of time to catch up on summer fun as we patiently wait for Season 4.
 You may even discover that some activities were also enjoyed by the Crawley family not so long ago.
 I have written about Crawley-worthy leisurely activities, many of which have been incorporated into the Downton scripts.
 Since I have a fondness for fishing I was quite excited that the S3 holiday episode featured Matthew and Michael Gregson trying their hand at fly fishing.
 My father, brothers and I just made our annual pilgrimage to the hallowed fishing grounds of Dundas Island, north of Prince Rupert in British Columbia, just south of Alaska.
 There is a Downton connection to Prince Rupert.
 Charles Hays, the founder of Prince Rupert, lost his life on Titanic, and was the brains behind the Grand Trunk Railway, the stock that Lord Grantham invested all of the estate’s money in.

-Today’s savoury dish is a walnut crusted baked halibut.
+Today’s savoury dishes are two of my favorite fast and fancy ways to serve halibut: walnut crusted and parmesan crusted halibut.
 Fish is much less work to cook than it is to catch, but there really isn’t anything more satisfying than serving up a meal that what you caught yourself.

 Now that summer has arrived there is much to do to keep you distracted to keep your Downton cravings at bay.
 If you haven’t seen all seasons (1-3) beware of spoilers below.